Skip to content

 176. Regularly engages with a subset of high risk mills?

-[Externally verified] The company reports that it engaged with all high-risk mills in 2021.
+[Externally verified] The company screens new and existing suppliers annually, and in case a high-risk mill is identified, the company reports it will engage with high risk mills on an annual basis.
 This information is externally verified by EY.

 • Y